skandertrifa/skandertrifa/README.md

 <img align="right" src="https://i.pinimg.com/originals/18/a4/94/18a4949fc9c8067172d3b96e302e7097.gif" height="250"/>
  <br/>

-- 👨‍💻 A student in software engineering At `INSAT`  who enjoys spending time on challenging side-projects
+- 👨‍💻 I enjoy spending time on challenging side-projects
-- 📍 Located in Tunis, Tunisia
+- 📍 Located in Montréal, Canada
 - 🌱 I’m currently learning `DevOps`
 - ⚡ Fun fact: When I was a kid, I thought becoming a software engineering meant that I get to to play more on my PC 🤣